 There is an affiliation with Indianapolis hospitals during the second semester followed by a one-month affiliation which may be assigned outside Indianapolis.

-The curriculum of the Medical Record Program is approved by the Council on Medical Education of the American Medical Association in collaboration with the Committee on Education and Registration of the American Medical Record Association.
+The curriculum of the Medical Record Program is approved by the Council on Medical Education of the American Medical Association in collaboration with the Committee on Education and Registration of the American Association of Medical Record Librarians.